-Ultimately, in a long distance race I prefer to utilize Gatorade if they have it on course.
+Ultimately, in a long distance race I prefer to drink Gatorade if they have it on course.
 Barring that (e.g. if they use a no-calorie sports drink like Nuun), I’ll bring Clif Shot Bloks.
-For anything shorter than 10 miles I’ll often just tough it out and drink water… maybe whatever sports drink they have if I feel like it.
+For anything shorter than 10 miles I’ll tough it out and drink water… maybe whatever sports drink they have if I feel like it.

-But again, for workouts I’ve tried a variety of different fueling sources, and here’s my observed advantages and disadvantages for each:
+But again, I’ve tried a variety of different fueling sources during workouts.
+Here’s my observed advantages and disadvantages for each:

 Bringing small snacks (e.g.a protein bar or granola bar)